solita/solita.github.com/_posts/2016-10-28-public-tendering-from-a-developers-point-of-view.md

 where the former supplier left things, but don't expect wonders.
-If it hasn't been working very well with the former supplier, most likely the inner quality of the software/service will be even worse than the outer quality, and even if you get a good supplier this time, they will have hard time improving the sluggish work they're left with.
+If it hasn't been working very well with the former supplier, most likely the inner quality of the software/service will be even worse than the outer quality.
+Even if you get a good supplier this time, they will have hard time improving the sluggish work they're left with.
 There's a limit to how much defects a given piece of software can have before _all_ development time goes to just deal with those defects.
-A badly written piece of software will be enormously slower to develop new features for, so you should prepare for a phase where the development is purely focused on improving the inner quality and progress is not very visible in terms of user experience or functionality.
+A badly written piece of software will be enormously slower to develop new features for.
+You should prepare for a phase where the development is purely focused on improving the inner quality and progress is not very visible in terms of user experience or functionality.

 Sometimes it really makes sense just to throw away the old work.
 Then the first project can be seen as a kind of prototype, or